miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 Values used for JWS signing input construction, timestamp hash input construction, external reference hash input construction, and hash-based identifiers use BASE64URL encoding.

-In contrast, DER-encoded ASN.1 binary objects such as certificates, CRLs, OCSP responses, and RFC 3161 TimeStampTokens use BASE64 encoding consistent with the "x5c" parameter defined in RFC 7515.
+In contrast, DER-encoded ASN.1 binary objects such as certificates, CRLs, OCSP responses, and {{!RFC3161}} TimeStampTokens use BASE64 encoding consistent with the "x5c" parameter defined in {{!RFC7515}}.

 BASE64URL encoding and BASE64 encoding are not interchangeable and differ in character sets and padding rules.